 Day 1: Edinburgh to Ullapool

-The red Forth Bridge is a cantilever railway bridge that crosses over the Firth of Forth about 9 miles from Edinburgh.
-It is the most famous bridge in Scotland and a UNESCO World Heritage Site.
+The red Forth Bridge is a cantilever railway bridge that crosses the Firth of Forth about 9 miles from Edinburgh.
+Opened on 4 March 1890 as the world’s first major steel structure, it was inscribed as a UNESCO World Heritage Site on 5 July 2015.
 You will also see two other bridges here: the Forth Road Bridge and the newer Queensferry Crossing.
-The town of Queensferry is also worth a quick look if you have time.
+This is a drive-by stop only on Day 1; the parking-and-walking version belongs on a separate Edinburgh day.

 Forth Bridge